 “That system is down,” said Monica after trying one of the computers.
 “I’ve never seen anything like this.
 All the emergency channels for communication are also down.”

-The food dispenser in the mess hall was not working, so the commander sent Dr. Fawkes to the nearest diner to fetch some food.
-Ethan left Anabelle to Monica’s care and started the long journey down I-80 towards the city.
-Lonely Moe’s Diner was right outside the town but, from the base, it was almost a two-hour drive.
+The food dispenser in the mess hall wasn’t working, so the commander sent Dr. Fawkes to the nearest diner to fetch some food.
+Ethan left Anabelle to Monica’s care and started the long journey down I-80 toward the city under a light drizzle.
+Lonely Moe’s Diner was right outside the town, but from the base, it was almost a two-hour drive.
 It was tiny and unremarkable, but it served good food.
-A light drizzle had turned into pouring rain when he arrived.
-He dashed towards the entrance cursing under his breath as the cold water drenched his lab coat.
+The thin droplets had turned into pouring rain when he arrived.
+He dashed to the entrance, cursing under his breath as the cold water drenched his lab coat.

-A waft of grilled burgers and coffee welcomed him as he entered the small establishment.
+A waft of grilled burgers and coffee welcomed him when he entered the establishment.
 Ethan took off his wet glasses to see better.
 Judging by the sparse assortment of customers, it was a slow day.
-He felt grateful for this because it meant the food would be ready sooner.
-Dean Martin’s voice was crooning out of the old-fashioned jukebox as he approached the counter trying to shake off some rain from his coat.
-He ordered the food and a coffee to warm himself as he waited.
+He felt grateful for this.
+The food would be ready sooner.
+Dean Martin’s voice was crooning out of the old-fashioned jukebox as Ethan approached the counter trying to shake off some rain from his coat.
+He ordered the food and a coffee to warm himself while he waited.

 Someone sat on the stool beside him.
-Ethan felt a little annoyed by this.
+Ethan wrapped his hands around the warm mug with a frown.
 There were a lot of empty stools around.
 Why did this guy have to invade his space?

 “Coffee,” ordered the newcomer.